SIMPLE WILLS - $525.00 (PER PERSON),

 DEEDS $150.00 (PER DEED).

-However, if client choose the WHOLE PACKAGE OUR FIRM REDUCES THE FEE BY 40% - TO $900.00/PER PERSON OR $1750.00 PER COUPLE (NOT INCLUDING THE DEED TO TRANSFER REAL PROPERTY TO TRUST IF NECESSARY)
+However, if client retains the firm for the WHOLE PACKAGE OUR FIRM REDUCES THE FEE BY 50% - TO $975.00/PER PERSON OR $1800.00 PER COUPLE (NOT INCLUDING THE DEED TO TRANSFER REAL PROPERTY TO TRUST IF NECESSARY)

 ESTATE PLANNING –